 - To follow medical center rules and regulations affecting his/her care and conduct.

 In all cases where any person raises a concern that remains unresolved concerning a divergence of opinion regarding the rights or treatment of a neonate, child, or adolescent patient and the rights of their parents and/or guardians, Trinity shall consult with the appropriate agency.

 Trinity's medical staff and employees seek to treat patients with fairness and concern, recognizing their needs and satisfying them to every extent possible.
 When patients and family members need further assistance in resolving issues concerning hospitalization, a patient representative can assist.

 The Joint Commission

-If you have a complaint about a health care organization that is certified by the Joint Commission, you can contact The Joint Commission by following these instructions.
+If you have a patient safety event or concern about our healthcare organization, you may contact The Joint Commission by following these instructions.